menuclose

 What is the cheapest broker in South Africa?

-In 2024, Tickmill is the most affordable low-cost broker in South Africa for forex trading.
-Tickmill’s PRO account requires just a $100 minimum deposit, and features the broker’s lowest spreads and commissions.
-Based on average spread data provided by Tickmill for August 2022, average spreads to trade the EUR/USD hovered at just over a tenth of a pip (at 0.11 pips).
-With the round-turn commission of 0.4 pips ($2 per side) the effective spread (or, all-in cost) at Tickmill is a staggering 0.51 pips – which is among the lowest in the industry.
+In 2025, Tickmill is an affordable low-cost broker in South Africa for forex trading.
+Tickmill’s Raw (previously Pro) account requires just a $100 minimum deposit, and features the broker’s lowest spreads and commissions.
+Based on average spread data provided by Tickmill for October 2023, average spreads to trade the EUR/USD hovered at just over a tenth of a pip (at 0.11 pips).
+With the round-turn commission of 0.6 pips ($3 per side) the effective spread (or, all-in cost) at Tickmill is 0.71 pips – which is among the lowest in the industry.
 To learn more, read our full review of Tickmill.

 To determine the brokers with the lowest trading costs, we factor in the broker’s average spreads along with any added commissions or fees to determine all-in trading costs (we call this the “effective spread”).